-If there is forward motion by the swimmer(s) after the field is set and before the starting signal is given, the heat is allowed to proceed, and any involved swimmers disqualified at the conclusion of the race.
+If there is a starting motion by the swimmer(s) after the field is set and before the starting signal is given, the heat is allowed to proceed, and any involved swimmers disqualified at the conclusion of the race.
 This includes swimmers who may have been drawn off by the offending swimmer.
 However, if you accidentally recall the heat, there is no false start.
-Starters need to consider how to prevent themselves from recalling on a false start.
-Recommendations are to not let go of the start button, or immediately open your hand so you cannot initiate the recall signal.

-Once the race has started, the Referee, and the Starter should independently record the lane(s) they observed having committed a false start on their heat sheet.
+Once the race has started, both the Referee, and the Starter should independently record the lane(s) they observed having committed a false start on their heat sheet.
 The Starter will initiate the comparison of this information and if in agreement with the Referee, they will determine what lanes (if any) should be charged with a False Start.

-The Referee shall also directly notify any swimmer or his coach of a disqualification after the race.
+Warning Signal:

-Warning Signal: In all individual events 500 yards or longer, the Starter or a designee shall sound a warning signal (usually a bell) over the water at the finish end of the lane of the leading swimmer.
+In all individual events 500 yards or longer, the Starter or a designee shall sound a warning signal (usually a bell) over the water at the finish end of the lane of the leading swimmer.
 When using a bell to signal the "bell lap" in a distance event, ring it from the time the swimmer comes under the backstroke flags, turns at the wall and returns to the flags.
 Use counting sheets and coordinate the lead swimmer with the electronic timing system operator if used.